Costa Rica Digital Nomad Visa: The Full Guide 2025

 Requirements for Applicants of the Costa Rica Digital Nomad Visa

-• Submit a copy of the photo page of the foreign national’s valid passport, along with the page containing the Costa Rican entry stamp if the applicant is already in Costa Rica.
-The passport must be presented during the documentation process.
+• Include a copy of the photo page of your valid passport and the page with your Costa Rican entry stamp if you’re already in the country.

-In accordance with legal provisions and national security measures, visa issuance in this category is subject to a security review by the Directorate General of Migration and Aliens (DGME), including criminal and police record checks through national and international databases.
-To safeguard national security, DGME may also conduct biometric revisions.
+As part of the legal and national security requirements, getting a visa in this category involves a security review by the Directorate General of Migration and Aliens (DGME).
+This includes checking criminal and police records using both national and international databases.

 woman walking on a bridge in a jungle, costa rica digital nomad visa